platformsh/platformsh-docs/docs/src/other/glossary.md

 that includes workflow tools, APIs, and other functionality above and beyond basic hosting.
 The best example is Platform.sh (although we're a little biased).

+## Platform
+Platform or Platform.sh is the infrastructure which is running all your projects.

 ## Production plan

 A subscription level that allows you to host your production website by adding a domain and a custom SSL certificate.

+## Project
+A [project](../projects/_index.md) is the site that you’re working on.
+Each project corresponds to one Git repository.
+A project can contain multiple applications that run in their own isolated containers.
+Each branch of a project can be deployed in its own environment.

 ## Sync